Conservation Internship

 Housekeeping tasks essential for running a small NGO

-Selection criteria
+Selection criteria:

-A Bachelor degree in Science, Ecology Natural Resource Management, or Enivornmental Science with honours (or equivalent experience)
+A Bachelor degree in Science, Ecology Natural Resource Management, or Enivornmental Science

-Demonstrated fieldwork experience in ecology and/or land management
+Experience in ecological and/or land management fieldwork

-Experience with data entry, management, and basic analysis
+Experience with data entry and basic management

 Physical fitness to undertake manual work outdoors in arid conditions